Medicine Cabinet Must-Haves for Every Stage

 Bug spray

-• Older kids that play outside may need bug spray to protect them from mosquitoes and ticks
+- Older kids who play outside may need bug spray to protect them from mosquitoes and ticks

 Aloe vera gel